sunyumail93/PipeRiboseq/README.md

 Two UCSC tools (from http://hgdownload.soe.ucsc.edu/admin/exe/) are used: bedGraphToBigWig and bigWigToBedGraph.
 Other scripts were generated from this project.

-To save time, you can directly use STAR and featureCounts program in the ./bin folder (just add it to $PATH), without installing them again.
+To save time, you can directly use featureCounts program in the ./bin folder (just add it to $PATH), without installing them again.

 ## Pipeline setup